seanpmaxwell/express-generator-typescript/README.md

 [![Windows Build][appveyor-image]][appveyor-url]

-## What is it
+## What is it?

-Creates a new express application similar to the `express-generator` module.
-Except this is configure to use TypeScript instead of plain JavaScript.
-There are some other tools out
+Creates a new express application similar to the _express-generator_ module.
+Except this new application is configured to use TypeScript instead of plain JavaScript.

+## Why express-generator-typescript?

+NodeJS is great for the rapid development of web-projects, but is often neglected because of the lack of type-safety.
+TypeScript solves this issue and (along with its linter file) can even make your code more robust than some other static languages like Java.

+There are some other tools out there to generate express apps with TypeScript such as _express-generator-ts_, but these either haven't been updated in a while, install a lot of junk in your project (such as an ORM), or don't take full advantage of TypeScript.

-All the tools you need for running, building, and testing are packaged with it.
+Due to the heavy use of single-page-applications, no view-engine is configured by default.
+Express is only setup with the minimal settings for calling APIs and serving an index.html file.
+All the tools you need to run for development (while restarting on changes), build, test, and run for production are packaged with it.

+One huge advantage of _express-generator-typescript_ is it installs OvernightJS.
+OvernightJS is a small library to add decorators to express routes and initialize them in the server file.
+It is not a separate framework or an abstraction layer on top of express.
+It's just a simple library to add decorators and do some basic logging.
+With Overnight you can build your server in a more structured, object-oriented way instead of have to use `express.Router` objects and callbacks.